wibirama/wibirama.github.io/_pages/allpublications.md

 ### 2025

-1. K.A.
-Nugraha, I. Ardiyanto, **S. Wibirama**, "Lightweight Deep Learning Architectures for Classifying Textual Elements in Movie Posters", in 2025 5th International Conference on Intelligent Cybernetics Technology & Applications (ICICyTA), December, 17-19, 2025, Yogyakarta, Indonesia (to be published in IEEEXplore).
+1. K. A. Nugraha, I. Ardiyanto, **S. Wibirama**, "Lightweight Deep Learning Architectures for Classifying Textual Elements in Movie Posters", in 2025 5th International Conference on Intelligent Cybernetics Technology & Applications (ICICyTA), December, 17-19, 2025, Yogyakarta, Indonesia (to be published in IEEEXplore).
-2. R. Faurina, **S. Wibirama**, T.B.
-Adji, "EndoHMC: A Four-Level Hierarchical Multi-Task Framework for Comprehensive Gastrointestinal Endoscopy Analysis", in 2025 5th International Conference on Intelligent Cybernetics Technology & Applications (ICICyTA), December, 17-19, 2025, Yogyakarta, Indonesia (to be published in IEEEXplore).
+2. R. Faurina, **S. Wibirama**, T. B. Adji, "EndoHMC: A Four-Level Hierarchical Multi-Task Framework for Comprehensive Gastrointestinal Endoscopy Analysis", in 2025 5th International Conference on Intelligent Cybernetics Technology & Applications (ICICyTA), December, 17-19, 2025, Yogyakarta, Indonesia (to be published in IEEEXplore).
-3. K.A.
-Nugraha, I. Ardiyanto, **S. Wibirama**, "Automated Annotation of Eye Tracking Heatmaps Using Perception Encoder", in 2025 17th International Conference on Information Technology and Electrical Engineering (ICITEE), October, 20-21, 2025, Bangkok, Thailand (to be published in IEEEXplore).
+3. K. A. Nugraha, I. Ardiyanto, **S. Wibirama**, "Automated Annotation of Eye Tracking Heatmaps Using Perception Encoder", in 2025 17th International Conference on Information Technology and Electrical Engineering (ICITEE), October, 20-21, 2025, Bangkok, Thailand (to be published in IEEEXplore).
+4. F. C. Permana, N. A. Setiawan, **S. Wibirama**, "A Review on Robustness of Deception Detection System Based on Eye Movement Features", in 2025 11th International HCI and UX Conference in Indonesia (CHIuXID 2025), December, 5-6, 2025, Bali, Indonesia (to be published in IEEEXplore).
-4. M.F.F.
-Abdigusna, R. Wicaksono, **S. Wibirama**, "A Systematic Literature Review of Semi-Supervised Learning on Time-Series Data", in 2025 1st International Conference on Data Science and Geoinformatics (ICDSG),  November, 26-28, 2025, Bali, Indonesia (to be published in IEEEXplore).
+5. M. F. F. Abdigusna, R. Wicaksono, **S. Wibirama**, "A Systematic Literature Review of Semi-Supervised Learning on Time-Series Data", in 2025 1st International Conference on Data Science and Geoinformatics (ICDSG),  November, 26-28, 2025, Bali, Indonesia (to be published in IEEEXplore).
-5. F.M.
-Ahsan, I. Ardiyanto, **S. Wibirama**, "A Systematic Literature Review of Semi-Supervised Learning on Time-Series Data", in 2025 1st International Conference on Data Science and Geoinformatics (ICDSG),  November, 26-28, 2025, Bali, Indonesia (to be published in IEEEXplore).
+6. F. M. Ahsan, I. Ardiyanto, **S. Wibirama**, "A Systematic Literature Review of Semi-Supervised Learning on Time-Series Data", in 2025 1st International Conference on Data Science and Geoinformatics (ICDSG),  November, 26-28, 2025, Bali, Indonesia (to be published in IEEEXplore).
-6. M.A.
-Adhisetama, I. Soesanti, **S. Wibirama**, "Field-Weighted Citation Impact Measurement for Indonesian Scientific Publications Using GROBID and Zero-Shot Text Classification", in 2025 12th International Conference on Electrical Engineering, Computer Science and Informatics (EECSI), September, 25-26, 2025, Semarang, Indonesia (to be published in IEEEXplore).
+7. M. A. Adhisetama, I. Soesanti, **S. Wibirama**, "Field-Weighted Citation Impact Measurement for Indonesian Scientific Publications Using GROBID and Zero-Shot Text Classification", in 2025 12th International Conference on Electrical Engineering, Computer Science and Informatics (EECSI), September, 25-26, 2025, Semarang, Indonesia (to be published in IEEEXplore).
-7. A. Solaeman, S. A. I. Alfarozi, **S. Wibirama**, [“A Systematic Literature Review of Transfer Learning for Eye Tracking”](http://dx.doi.org/10.1109/ICADEIS65852.2025.10933367), in 2025 International Conference on Advancement in Data Science, E-learning and Information System: Integrating Data Science and Information System (ICADEIS 2025), February, 3-4, 2025, Bandung, Indonesia, pp. 1-7.
+8. A. Solaeman, S. A. I. Alfarozi, **S. Wibirama**, [“A Systematic Literature Review of Transfer Learning for Eye Tracking”](http://dx.doi.org/10.1109/ICADEIS65852.2025.10933367), in 2025 International Conference on Advancement in Data Science, E-learning and Information System: Integrating Data Science and Information System (ICADEIS 2025), February, 3-4, 2025, Bandung, Indonesia, pp. 1-7.

 ### 2024